Link To All Ferret Health Care Articles

 How Might My Veterinarian Treat This Milder Form Of Coronavirus Disease?

 The most helpful treatment to aid your ferret in getting well is subcutaneous fluid therapy and medications that line and sooth the intestinal lining such as kaolin-pectin or sucralfate.
-Antibiotics are also indicated to prevent secondary bacterial infections. ( read here
+Antibiotics are also indicated to prevent secondary bacterial infections. (read here)

 The much more serious systemic form of Coronavirus disease often begins much the same as the less serious intestinal (enteric) form.
 Greenish diarrhea is common.
 But it often progresses to contain visual or hidden blood (hematochezia).
 That is accompanied by a lack of appetite, major weight loss and dehydration.
 There is a lot of abdominal pain associated with this disease.
 It is not uncommon for these ferrets to grind their teeth.
 One can often feel (palpate) lumps in these ferrets’ abdomens.
 One might mistake those lumps for objects the ferret swallowed (in reality they are granulomas) – clumps of immune system cells attacking ferret cells that were damaged by the virus.
 It is not unusual for these ferrets to have pale gums since many become anemic.
 These ferrets will occasionally have enlarged superficial lymph nodes (just under their skin) but that is quite uncommon.
 Lymphoma is the most common cause of enlarged lymph nodes in ferrets.
 A few infected ferrets exhibit signs of brain or nerve damage as well.
 The average survival time after symptoms first begin is ~2.5 months.

 There is a subset of ferrets that are brought to veterinarians because their owners noticed an eye problem.
 The cornea of one or both of the ferret’s eyes is seen to have milk-like spots.
 That problem that might simply be brushed off as a scratched cornea resulting in a corneal ulcer.
 Perhaps overgrown toenails?
 But generally in their discussions with their veterinarian it becomes apparent that the pet has other health issues as well.
-Some of these eye problems have turned out to be a manifestation of the systemic form of coronavirus disease. (ref) Eye problems in ferrets have many causes.
+Some of these eye problems have turned out to be a manifestation of the systemic form of coronavirus disease.
+Eye problems in ferrets have many causes.
 Your veterinarian will be ruling out things like corneal scratches, misplaced eyelash hairs (distichiasis), sensitivity to the ferret bedding you use or diseases such as canine distemper or human influenza.

 What Tests Might My Veterinarian Run And What Might Be The Results In The Much Worse Systemic (FRSCV) Form Of Coronavirus Infection?

 Because so many organ systems are affected by the systemic form of coronavirus disease, laboratory and in-office blood analysis from these ferrets show many abnormalities.
 The stress of the disease causes some ferrets blood sugar levels to be high (hyperglycemia).
 Liver enzyme levels tend to be higher than normal as well (elevated AP, ALT, GGT).
 It is not unusual for the pet’s CK level to be elevated – evidence of muscle damage.
 Failure to eat often causes their blood albumin protein level to be low.
 Systemic inflammation causes their blood globulin level to be high.
 Some affected ferrets have lower than normal blood calcium levels as well.
 The majority are also anemic.
-Some have elevated white blood cell counts.
+Some have elevated white blood cell numbers.

 What Kind Of Treatment Can My Veterinarian Offer My Ferret For This Severe Disease?